linas/archeo/src/catalog/README.md

 The File Catalog
 ----------------
 The file catalog creates a searchable index of files, organized by filename, content hash and other file data.

 The search is controlled by a a configuration file, which can be used to exclude specific file-types, directories or file-system types from the filesystem crawl.
 Different config files can be given for differet crawls.

+This is the sqlite3 version of the indexer.

 Issues
 ------